 Topkapı Palace, the administrative center of the Ottoman Empire, has been the place where more than 4 thousand people were once hosted.
 Who had been here?
-Emperors, kings, commanders, ambassadors, merchants, clergy and countless more.
+Emperors, kings, commanders, ambassadors, merchants, clergy, and countless more.
 The most important personalities of history from all corners of the world were greeted at Topkapı Palace when they visited Istanbul to appear before the Ottoman sultans.
-Topkapı Palace, which has a courtyard structure consisting of sections such as the Treasury Room, Harem and the Gate of Sultanate, has been the heart of the Ottoman Empire since the first time it was built.
-Topkapi palace is very big, very mysterious and very aesthetic building which definitely deserves a visit during your Istanbul trip.
+Topkapı Palace, which has a courtyard structure consisting of sections such as the Treasury Room, Harem, and the Gate of Sultanate, has been the heart of the Ottoman Empire since the first time it was built.
+Topkapi palace is a very big, very mysterious, and very aesthetic building that deserves a visit during your Istanbul trip.

 Where is Topkapı Palace?

-Topkapi palace; It was established on an area of 700,000 square meters where the Eastern Roman Acropolis at the tip of the historical Istanbul peninsula used to be.
-Palace is between the Marmara Sea, the Bosphorus and the Golden Horn.
-The building, which was converted into a museum after the foundation of the Republic, is located in the Cankurtaran neighbourhood of the Fatih district.
+Topkapi palace; was established on an area of 700,000 square meters where the Eastern Roman Acropolis at the tip of the historical Istanbul peninsula used to be.
+Palace is between the Marmara Sea, the Bosphorus, and the Golden Horn.
+The building, which was converted into a museum after the foundation of the Republic, is located in the Cankurtaran neighborhood of the Fatih district.

 How to go to Topkapı Palace Museum?

 You can use the tram to go to the Topkapı Palace Museum.
 You can get there by taking a short walk after getting on the trams with the code T1, which runs regularly between Kabataş and Bağcılar, at Gülhane or Sultanahmet stop.
 After touring the Topkapı Palace Museum, there are many other places to see in Sultanahmet Mosque, Gülhane, Grand Bazaar, Spice Market, and Çemberlitaş.